 The Landholder agrees to maintain the outcomes of all Project activities for the duration of this Agreement.

-The parties to this Agreement agree that all on-ground activity will comply with standards as detailed in the State NRM Program guidelines, in particular, Appendix C: Eligible Activities and Standards.
+The parties to this Agreement agree that all on-ground activity will comply with standards as detailed in the 2020 State NRM Program guidelines, in particular, Appendix C: Eligible Activities.

 The parties to this Agreement agree that they will comply with all Agreement Conditions (Schedule 5).